libreobjet/open-guide/en/motivation.md

 ![_Portrait Enzo Mari_ − Mathieu Gabiot − Free art license](./images/Enzo-Mari.svg)

-> The 19 _Do-It-Yourself_ furniture designs, which the Italian Designer Enzo Mari published in his book ‘Autoprogettazione’ in 1974, marks a milestone in the comtemporary design history.
-Positioned in contrast to the formalism at the time, Enzo Mari suggests the democratisation of design and creating a provoking alternative to the capitalist paradigm of mass consumption.
+> The 19 _Do-It-Yourself_ furniture designs, which the Italian Designer Enzo Mari published in his book ‘Autoprogettazione’ in 1974, marks a milestone in the contemporary design history.
+Positioned in contrast to the formalism at the time, Enzo Mari suggests the democratization of design and creating a provoking alternative to the capitalist paradigm of mass consumption.
 Building your own furniture, when required, that’s the idea.
 http://www.cucula.org/en/enzo-mari/

 Enzo Mari is a noted Italian modernist artist and furniture designer.
 He is famous for his _Autoprogettazione_ manual.